By Molly Snyder Senior Writer Published Jul 17, 2024 at 8:08 AM

 Although I have little concern about getting canned at this point (as long as I keep pube shots off the main page), I also wouldn’t regret the tattoo even if I did.
 I consider my tattoos – which include my ex-husband’s name – to be a visual timeline of my life, both adornments and war wounds.
 They represent the people and things that have had the most impact on me.

+Before signing off and committing to another 15, I have to thank everyone at OnMilwaukee – most of all my current talented and hardworking co-workers.
 And thank you, OnMilwaukeee readers, for letting me grow and experiment and shine and flop.
 You have granted me a dream come true and I am at your service.
-Just one final request: please keep clicking.

 Molly Snyder started writing and publishing her work at the age 10, when her community newspaper printed her poem, "The Unicorn.”
 Since then, she's expanded beyond the subject of mythical creatures and written in many different mediums but, nearest and dearest to her heart, thousands of articles for OnMilwaukee.